 In order to support TQM initiatives, leaders must promote communication and collaboration throughout the organization.
 This entails fostering cross-functional collaboration, fostering an environment of openness, transparency, and teamwork, and maintaining close relationships with suppliers and clients.
 In order to implement change and overcome internal resistance, leaders must take the initiative.
 This entails fostering a climate of receptivity to fresh concepts, offering resources for change, and resolving employee concerns and opposition.
 Leaders are responsible for ensuring quality accountability inside the organization.
 In order to do this, it is necessary to define clearly defined roles and duties, hold people and departments responsible for producing high-quality results, and put in place methods for tracking and reporting progress.
-In TQM, effective leadership entails fostering a culture of quality that penetrates the entire business.
-Leaders must establish a culture of quality, offer the required tools and assistance, encourage teamwork and employee involvement, foster continuous development, and hold teams and individuals accountable for delivering highquality results.
+In TQM, effective leadership entails fostering a culture of quality, offer the required tools and assistance, encourage teamwork and employee involvement, foster continuous development, and hold teams and individuals accountable for delivering high-quality results.
 Organizations can do this to enhance the performance of their whole business and the quality of their products.